-The Service Provider will be responsible for the operation of Gaming Zone E4.
+The Service Provider will be responsible for the operation of the Gaming Sites located in Gaming Zones SW10 and SW11 and the Niagara Falls Entertainment Centre.
 Primary responsibilities are expected to include but not be limited to:

-- acquisition of improvements and gaming and related equipment, to the extent owned by OLG or an affiliate of OLG, related to the existing Gaming Site in Gaming Zone E4 which is estimated to be approximately CAD \$14 Million as well as payment of working capital and other closing adjustments; - exclusive right to operate the existing Gaming Site located in Gaming Zone E4 for an initial term of approximately 20 years commencing on the execution and delivery of the Casino Operating and Services Agreement, with a process for extending the term for unlimited periods of 10 years each, subject to and in accordance with the provisions of the Casino Operating and Services Agreement; - assumption of existing contracts in Gaming Zone E4, including the assumption of the Racetrack Premises Lease and the F&B Agreement for the Gaming Site in Gaming Zone E4; - adherence to OLG Policies; - assumption of existing employees in respect of Gaming Zone E4; - subject to the Racetrack Premises Lease, the F&B Agreement, the Casino Operating and Services Agreement and OLG Policies, operation, expansion and/or reduction of non-gaming amenities at the Gaming Site in Gaming Zone E4; and - subject to Section 2(4) of this Part 1, financing the activities noted above.
+- lease/license of the lands and buildings related to the existing Gaming Sites in Gaming Zones SW10 and SW11 and a lease of the Niagara Falls Entertainment Centre; - acquisition of leasehold improvements, FF&E and gaming and related equipment to the extent owned by OLG or an affiliate of OLG, related to the existing Gaming Sites in Gaming Zones SW10 and SW11 which is estimated to be approximately CAD \$100 Million as well as payment of working capital and other closing adjustments; - exclusive right to operate the existing Gaming Sites located in Gaming Zones SW10 and SW11 and the Niagara Falls Entertainment Centre for an initial term of approximately 20 years commencing on the execution and delivery of the Casino Operating and Services Agreement, with a process for extending the term for unlimited periods of 10 years each, subject to and in accordance with the provisions of the Casino Operating and Services Agreement; - assumption of certain existing retail leases and contracts in Gaming Zones SW10 and SW11; - adherence to OLG Policies; - assumption of existing employees in respect of the existing Gaming Sites in Gaming Zones SW10 and SW11; - subject to the Casino Operating and Services Agreement, OLG Policies and the leases/licenses applicable to the relevant Gaming Sites and the Niagara Falls Entertainment Centre, operation, expansion and/or reduction of non-gaming amenities (including food and beverage) at the Gaming Sites in Gaming Zones SW10 and SW11 and the Niagara Falls Entertainment Centre; and - subject to Section 2(4) of this Part 1, financing the activities noted above.

-OLG believes that its current employees are an asset to the operation of the Gaming Site in Gaming Zone E4, and that existing employees should be smoothly transitioned to the Service Provider.
-During the RFP Process, OLG will provide a description of its detailed plans to ensure stability for OLG's employees and customers, including a requirement for the Service Provider to retain such transferred employees for a period of not less than 12 months.
+OLG believes that the current employees at the existing Gaming Sites in Gaming Zones SW10 and SW11 are an asset to the operation of these Gaming Sites, and that existing employees should be smoothly transitioned to the Service Provider.
+During the RFP Process, OLG will provide a description of its detailed plans to ensure stability for these employees and OLG customers, including a requirement (and related details) for the Service Provider to retain such hired/transferred employees for a period of not less than 12 months in the same geographic location, in the same position at the same rate of pay and with the same status (full-time/part-time) and on other terms and conditions that are identical to (to the extent so specified in the